 What is eDiscovery?

 eDiscovery, otherwise known as electronic discovery, is the process of identifying, collecting and managing electronically stored information (ESI).
 ESI includes emails, documents, databases and other digital content.
-One of the most common challenges with eDiscovery is the large volumes of data created across an organization on a daily basis.
-As data grows over time, eDiscovery becomes more important as it will play a large role in underpinning how data protection policies are carried out across the organization.
+One of the most common challenges with eDiscovery is the large volumes of data created across an organisation on a daily basis.
+As data grows over time, eDiscovery becomes more important as it will play a large role in underpinning how data protection policies are carried out across the organisation.

 Challenges with data

 By implementing secure policies and procedures to manage and protect data, organisations are able to increase their chances of compliance and reduce avenues of risk.
 This also acts as best practice and will often form part of disaster recovery and business continuity plans in the event that a full site loss occurred.
-However, there are inherent problems with this, as many organizations are unable to identify clearly what data they have, how long it should be kept for and the best way to protect it.
-Certain data sets will have to be kept for longer-term retention, however without being able to clearly identify which this will also be a challenge for organizations and there is the likelihood that ROT (redundant, obsolete, trivial) data will also be held.
+However, there are inherent problems with this, as many organisations are unable to identify clearly what data they have, how long it should be kept for and the best way to protect it.
+Certain data sets will have to be kept for longer-term retention, however without being able to clearly identify which this will also be a challenge for organisations and there is the likelihood that ROT (redundant, obsolete, trivial) data will also be held.

 One of the most common ways to protect and store data for longer-term retention is to utilise an archiving solution.
 Historically, tape has been the most common media used for storing archive data however this presents challenges of its own.
 While tapes are a relatively cheap storage option, they often require an element of human intervention to take tapes from the primary site to a secondary storage location; the secondary storage location will often have an associated cost too.
 When data is then required for access, tapes must be located, retrieved and restored before data is usable, presenting a challenge if the data must be accessed quickly.